ppmzhang2/ccel-eap/eap/_week01.md

 What are three advantages of being a student?
 Use clear examples to help with your explanation.

+When discussing the importance of schooling, most people think of compulsory education as children of school age are obliged to receive primary education.
+However, it is far from the only reason, or even the greatest.
+There are three reasons people would choose to be a student.

+Being a student can help secure well-paid jobs.
+It is not easy to find a job by competing with dozen, if not hundreds, job seekers.
+Students who have developed practical skills and obtained qualifications employers need have a better chance to stand out from other candidates to win the post.

+Although students may not expect to learn specific vocational skills in most schools, they can develop critical thinking and problem solving capabilities.

+Students on campus have more social interaction than those isolated in their houses.

 ## Week 1-2

 ### Using coordinators to create compound sentences